ehcilc23/UUATAC/README.md

 # UU-ATAC Analysis Code
-This repo provides analysis code and data for the manuscript entitled:
+This repo provides analysis code for the manuscript entitled:

-`xxx`
+`Mapping the vertebrate chromatin accessibility landscape at single-cell level by UU-ATAC-seq`

 ## Getting Started
-### Download data